rhizomes-project/rhizomes-etl/README.md

 # Overview

-These Extract, Transform, Load (ETL) scripts pull metadata relevant to the Rhizomes project from the APIs of several institutions and ultimately output that metadata in csv format.
+These Extract, Transform, Load (ETL) scripts pull metadata relevant to the Rhizomes project from several institutions' APIs and ultimately output that metadata in csv format.
 The steps that the scripts use to do this can be described in 3 phases: Extract, Transform and Load:

 #### Extract